 About this funding

-The Time to Live programme provides 12 month grants to carers organisations (usually carers centres) to develop and deliver micro grants schemes for carers of adults (aged 21 years and over), and young carers (caring for children or adults).
+The Time to Live programme provides 12-month grants to carers organisations (usually carers centres) to develop and deliver micro grants schemes for adult carers and young carers.
 These Time to Live projects enable carers to access funds and support to help them take short breaks that meet their needs.
 This funding is provided by Scottish Government.

 Information for carers

 You can find out where to apply for a Time to Live grant in your local area, from the list below.
 Please contact these organisations directly to find out what funding is available for individual carers (including young carers) and how to apply.

 - Aberdeen: Aberdeen Carers Support Service; Phone: 01224 914036